-So one weekend morning, we woke up with no plans, and the weather was nice and warm, so while he cooked breakfast, I planned a day trip for us all to head out there.
+One weekend morning we woke up with no plans and the weather was nice and warm, so while he cooked breakfast, I planned a day trip for us all to head out there.

-I decided we should start on the north east side of the Salton Sea, and make our way down the eastern side, stopping at various sights along the way to take photos, finish at the southern most tip and then head west to go home.
+We decided to start on the north east side of the Salton Sea, and make our way down the eastern side, stopping at various sights along the way to take photos, finish at the southern most tip and then head west to go home.

 We came, we saw, we smelt.
 The smell can be a little strong in this area, and the sight of fish carcasses everywhere can be a little off-putting, but it’s worth a stop.